Skip to Content

 Permit Requirements & Review Procedures

-• Removing protected trees that are hardwoods thirty-six inches diameter or more and redwoods forty-eight inches diameter or more, that are not otherwise exempt from the Tree Protection Ordinance.
+Removing protected trees that are hardwoods thirty-six inches diameter or more and redwoods forty-eight inches diameter or more typically require a use permit.

 The following forms provide application materials, checklists, and descriptions of the permitting process for each ordinance.
 All of these forms must be submitted electronically.